Estimated reading time: 3 minutes

 We suggest taking your Neurological Tests once every week and compare them from time to time.
 A fellow Bell’s palsy sufferer, Jay, used Neurological Tests from day 1 over the whole course of his recovery.
 This helped him to observe his recovery progress and stay positive.

 In addition to making the photos, you can also observe and record how you were feeling in that week, the amount of stress you had, your mood, exercises, etc., to see if anything might have an effect on your facial expression.
 In this way, you can learn what you should avoid in order to aid your recovery.

 Making the Neurological Tests is very simple.
 Take the following close-up pictures of your face and neck area (as in the example below).
 Mind that there should be sufficient light.

 - Quiet, neutral expression, eyes closed

 - Pucker (lips forward, kiss)

 - Show your upper and lower teeth (grin)

-This tool is a simple visual way to follow your recovery process after Bell’s palsy and to monitor the efficacy of suggested therapies as well as the duration of achieved results.
 If you would like us to analyse your Neurological Tests for you, you can register for a remote diagnostic session.